SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-giftcard.md

 title: Gift Card
 ---

-The OPF Gift Card feature enables customers to use one or more gift cards as a payment method during checkout.
-Within the Open Payment Framework (OPF), gift cards are categorized as a “stored value payment” type.
+The Open Payment Framework (OPF) Gift Card feature enables customers to use one or more gift cards as a payment method during checkout.
+Within OPF, gift cards are categorized as a “stored value payment” type.

 Customers can apply a gift card by entering the card number and PIN, allowing the gift card balance to be used toward the cart total.
 If the available balance fully covers the order amount, the order can be completed without adding any other payment method.

-**Note:** Currently, gift card support is available only for B2C stores using OPF.
+**Note:** Gift card payments are currently supported only for B2C stores when OPF is used as the payment provider.
+In this case, the functionality is available out of the box.

 The feature supports the following checkout flows:

 1. **Checkout with Gift Card Only**
    Customers can apply one or more gift cards to reduce the cart total.
-If the total amount is fully covered by the gift card balance, the order can be completed without selecting any additional payment provider.
+If the total amount is fully covered by the gift card balance, the order can be completed without selecting any additional payment method.

-2. **Checkout with Gift Card and Other Payment Options**
+2. **Checkout with Gift Card and Other Payment Methods**
-   If the applied gift card balance does not fully cover the cart total, customers can choose an additional payment method to pay the remaining amount.
+   If the applied gift card balance does not fully cover the cart total, an additional payment method is required to complete the purchase.

 ## Enabling Gift Card in Spartacus

 Gift Card functionality is added to your storefront app when you install the open payment framework library, as described in [Enabling Open Payment Framework in Spartacus](link-to-section-in-1-open-payment-framework-in-spartacus.md).

-**Important:** Gift Card is **not enabled by default** during Spartacus installation.
-During the schematics installation process, you must explicitly select or verify that the Gift Card feature is enabled in your storefront configuration.
+**Important:** Gift Card is **not enabled by default**.
+During the schematics installation process, you must explicitly select or verify that the feature is enabled in your storefront configuration.

-After installation, Gift Card is available through OPF modules and configuration.
+After installation, the gift card feature is available through OPF modules and configuration.

 ### Gift Card Configuration